Almost every other day, we come across drivers who just cannot seem to pick a lane.

 The BDNF Gene and Driving

-The BDNF gene contains instructions for the production of a protein found in the brain and spinal cord called the brain-derived neurotrophic factor.
+The BDNF gene contains instructions for producing a protein found in the brain and spinal cord called the brain-derived neurotrophic factor.

 This protein is critical for the growth and differentiation of brain cells.